AntonioDeFalco/Adaptive-OCGP/README.md

 | Vehicle    |         0,5183        |           0,5714          |        0,7965        |          0,8656          |
 | Waveform   |         0,7497        |           0,8004          |        0,7808        |          0,8167          |
 | AVERAGE    |         0,7982        |           0,8169          |        0,8482        |          0,8549          |

+# 1-D OCC

+The oneD_demo.m script contains a demo of the comparison in the case of a one-dimensional OCC setting, with a fixed hyperparameter and our adaptive kernel.

 # Cite: